MattMenke2/Explainer---Partition-Network-State/README.md

 Our current experiment is small, and shows a performance change that’s generally within the margin of error.
 We’ll release numbers once the experiment is larger, and we have more confidence in the accuracy of our numbers.

 ## Acknowledgements
-This explainer takes heavy inspiration from Shivani Sharma’s [https://github.com/shivanigithub/http-cache-partitioning/](HTTP cache partitioning explainer).
+This explainer takes heavy inspiration from Shivani Sharma’s [HTTP cache partitioning explainer](https://github.com/shivanigithub/http-cache-partitioning/).
 It also reflects extensive feedback from Josh Karlin and Paul Jensen.